innovationOUtside/ou-tm351-jl-extensions/docs/managing-extensions-on-command-line.md

 `chown ou:users /var/lib/ou/python/system/etc/jupyter/labconfig/page_config.json`

-*This permission setting can be built into the hosted VCE to allow students to enable/diable ectension settings during a session, but any changes the students make to the environment will not be persisted to other sessions.*
+*This permission setting can be built into the hosted VCE to allow students to enable/disable extension settings during a session, but any changes the students make to the environment will not be persisted to other sessions.*